kubacik/hello-world/README.md

 # hello-world
-This is my first ongoing repository on GitHub
+This is my first ongoing repository on GitHub.
+I'm new to it so far.